Difflugia: Habitat and ecology

 The environment conditions in which Difflugia lives is important to consider as it greatly influences shell morphology of the species.
 Shell composition depends on environmental pH and what materials are available.
 Difflugia can be found living in a large variety of habitats such as freshwater sediments, dry mosses and soil, or lakes.
 Some species are planktonic and switch to a benthic phase during the winter in which they stay immobile near the bottom of the body of water.
 One way environment can influence characteristics of Difflugia is that there are several freshwater species, which have green endosymbionts or zoochlorellae.
 The species Difflugia that contain endosymbionts are not considered to be heterotrophs, but instead mixotrophs because they combine being autotrophic and heterotrophic.
 The source of food depends on the environment but across the genus it is found to be mainly algae and fungi.
 Smaller species of Difflugia are found to consume bacteria as well as algae and fungi.

+Freshwater testate amoebae from the Central Highlands and the South-Central Coast of Vietnam exhibit clear ecological differentiation among habitats.
+Planktonic samples generally contain higher species richness of Difflugia and other testate amoebae than benthic samples, and community composition varies among reservoirs, rivers, and wetlands.
+A pronounced distance–decay pattern is also present, with communities becoming less similar as geographic distance increases.
+Environmental variables such as elevation, pH, and dissolved oxygen strongly influence planktonic assemblages, with individual Difflugia species showing distinct associations with these gradients.